ink8bit/deby/README.md

 Add `deby` crate to your dependencies in `Cargo.toml`:

+The crate is only available via git repo for now.
+You can include `git` key with `rev`, `tag` or `branch`.
+Read more in [Cargo docs](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-dependencies-from-git-repositories).

 ```sh
 [dependencies]
 deby = { git = "https://github.com/ink8bit/deby", branch = "main" }